 - Online VTC Screening and Assessment Tool Training

 Drug Court Review: Veterans Treatment Court, Winter 2018 Issue, BJA-Sponsored, National Drug Court Resource Center.
-The winter 2018 issue of the Drug Court Review focuses on veterans treatment courts (VTCs) to develop a deeper understanding of how these courts work.
-The issue is a curated compilation of research articles, a practitioner note, and a legal commentary designed to increase knowledge about VTCs and call attention to areas in need of inquiry or further consideration.
+This issue focuses on VTCs and serves as a curated compilation of research articles, a practitioner note, and a legal commentary designed to increase knowledge about VTCs and call attention to areas in need of inquiry or further consideration.

 Tribal Healing to Wellness Courts